Sceliphron caementarium: Biology

 The black and yellow mud daubers are solitary parasitoid wasps that build nests out of mud.
 These sphecid wasps collect mud balls at puddle and pool edges for constructing nests.
 Frequently, nests are built in shaded areas inside formations that are sheltered from the weather or from other environmental elements.
-These sites may be naturally-occurring, or man-made structures.
+These sites may be naturally occurring, or man-made structures.
 Some examples are: under and inside various types of bridges, barns, garages, open-air porches, or under housing eaves.
 The nests comprise up to 25 vertically arranged, individual cylindrical cells.
-After initial creation and covering of the clutch, this sphecid wasp uses more mud as a means covering and protecting the whole cluster of cells, thereby forming a smooth appearance, and a uniform nest.
+After initial creation and covering of the clutch, this sphecid wasp uses more mud as a means of covering and protecting the whole cluster of cells, thereby forming a smooth appearance, and a uniform nest.
 The entire nest may attain an area equal to, or larger than, the size of an average human fist.

 After building a cell of the nest, the female wasp captures several spiders.
-The captured prey are stung and paralyzed before being placed in the nest (usually 6-15 per cell), and then a single egg is deposited on the prey within each cell.
+The captured prey are stung and paralyzed before being placed in the nest (usually 6–15 per cell), and then a single egg is deposited on the prey within each cell.
 The wasp then seals the cell with a thick mud plug.
 After finishing a series of cells, she leaves and does not return.
 While consuming the prey and increasing in size, the larva molts several times, until it molts into a pupa.
 Once the pupa has developed into an adult wasp, the adult emerges from its pupal case and breaks out of its mud chamber.

-Adults can be seen in mid-summer feeding on nectar at flowers, especially Queen Anne's lace (Daucus carota), parsnips and water parsnips (Sium suave, Sium latifolium, Berula erecta).
+Adults can be seen in mid-summer feeding on nectar at flowers, especially Queen Anne's lace (Daucus carota), parsnips, and water parsnips (Sium suave, Sium latifolium, Berula erecta).
 They have a low reproductive rate.
 Stings are rare due to their solitary and usually nonaggressive nature; however, nests are aggressively defended.

 A common species of cuckoo wasp, Chrysis angolensis, is frequently a cleptoparasite in Sceliphron nests, and is only one of many different insects that parasitize these mud daubers.

 Venom

-Although they are common components of venoms, serotonin, histamine, acetylcholine, and kinins are absent from S. caementarium venom.
+Although they are common components of venoms: serotonin, histamine, acetylcholine, and kinins are absent from S. caementarium venom.

 Mentions in popular media

 In 1996, Birgenair Flight 301 crashed near Puerto Rico.
-The most probable cause of this Boeing 757 crash was a blockage in a Pitot tube (device for air speed measurement) by a mud dauber's nest.
+The most probable cause of this Boeing 757 crash was a blockage in a pitot tube by a mud dauber's nest.